cjbassi/gotop/README.md

 make all
 ```

-This will place the built packages into the `pkg` folder.
+This will place the built packages into the `dist` folder.

 ## Credits